 It could also mean working with the parents so that the student is getting the same message at home and at school.

-Remember that consequences are NOT about punishing a student, but about teaching them more appropriate ways to have their needs met.
+Remember, that consequences are NOT about punishing a student, they are about teaching them more appropriate ways to have their needs met.

 Some students hate being singled out even for praise so be mindful of how students feel.
 Keep students behind after class for a brief chat or talk to them in the breaks.